Zero2Dev-Bootcamp/Student-Opportunities/docs/scope.md

 Project Scope: Students Opportunities Hub
-Context: The platform targets high school students seeking local opportunities.
-It addresses the gap in centralized, teen-focused opportunity databases.
+Context: The platform targets high school and college students seeking local opportunities.
+It addresses the gap in centralized, student-focused opportunity databases.
 Role: The project team will define boundaries to ensure timely delivery within budget.
 Axioms: